Pages

 In Classical Antiquity the lake was called Lychnitis Lacus, (Ancient Greek: Λυχνῖτις), meaning blue and transparent water.

-The lake's name has Sasanian origin and derives from Sivāng-e (Pahlavi/Middle Persian).
+The lake's name has a Sasanian origin and derives from Sivāng-e (Pahlavi/Middle Persian).

 Notably, the name of Hrazdan river (Pahlavi: Hurazdān, Azerbaijani/ Turkish: Zangi/ Zanga çay), which flows out from the lake, is derived from the Middle Persian name Frazdān which is related to the Zoroastrian mythology.
 Frazdān is the name of the lake mentioned in the Avesta (Frazdānu).
 Frazdānu is composed of the elements fraz “elevated, high” and dānu “river”.

-The Russified name Sevanga originates from Middle Persian Sivāng-e.
+The Russified name Sevanga originates from the Middle Persian Sivāng-e.

-The armenized name Sevan is a corrupted form of the Russified Sevanga or Middle Persian Sivāng-e.
+The Armenized name Sevan is a corrupted form of the Russified name Sevanga, which derives from the Middle Persian Sivāng-e.

 Source: